 Well, so far for the "brainstorming"... :) Maybe some of the ideas here are not implementable at all, maybe they are.

-#11 Updated by Michael Stucki about 6 years ago
+#11 Updated by Michael Stucki over 6 years ago

 - Status changed from Closed to New

 the problem still exists, and I really like to get back on it one day.
 It would also be a nice GSOC project, for example.

 Therefore, please leave it open for the time being.
 It would still be great to have this one day...